 Shock from blood loss is classified as hypovolemic shock, which basically means that there is not enough fluid (blood) circulating throughout the dog’s body.
-Without an adequate volume, organs such as the kidneys and GI tract are not being perfused (nourished), and this state can quickly turn fatal in dogs.
-Your veterinarian can tell if your dog is in shock by physical exam findings such as a high heart rate, a low blood pressure and weak pulses.
+Without an adequate volume, organs such as the kidneys and GI tract, are not being perfused (nourished), and this state can quickly turn fatal in dogs.
+Your veterinarian can tell if your dog is in shock through physical exam findings such as a high heart rate, a low blood pressure, and weak pulses.
 Here are a few safe ways to control bleeding in your pet during transport to your nearest veterinary hospital.

 The best way to learn these techniques is in a pet first aid class.
 You can sign up for classes, which are offered by local chapters of the American Red Cross, some shelters and humane organizations.
 Also, it’s a good reminder to have a complete pet first aid kit (which includes a muzzle) among your dog supplies.

 How to care for your bleeding dog

 Bleeding can occur for many reasons, and sometimes there is an obvious cause, such as a hit-by-car accident, while other times it seems to come out of nowhere.
 In many cases, the blood that you can see is part of a larger problem, including other less obvious injuries in addition to the wound, or an underlying illness, such as a bleeding disorder or cancer.
 It is not enough to simply stop the bleeding.